solid/process/code-of-conduct.md

 communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.
+Violating these terms will lead to a permanent ban.

 ### 4. Permanent Ban